rust-lang/rust/text/0000-variadic.md

 arbitrary runtime information determines those types.
-However, in this regard, this feature provides no more unsafety than the equivalent C code, and in fact provides several additional safety mechanisms, such as automatic handling of type promotions, lifetimes, copies, and destruction.
+However, in this regard, this feature provides no more unsafety than the equivalent C code, and in fact provides several additional safety mechanisms, such as automatic handling of type promotions, lifetimes, copies, and cleanup.

 # Rationale and Alternatives
 [alternatives]: #alternatives